Menu

 Log in

-• Provide incentive for professional improvement in equine center management
+• Incentivizes professional improvement in agricultural and equine center management

-• Recognize those who achieve the specific standards; and
+• Recognizes those who achieve these superior standards; and

-• Develop professional status in the field of equine center management
+• Provides distinguishing professional credentials in the field of agricultural and equine center management

-It is not the purpose of the certification program to determine who shall or shall not engage in the management of equine facilities.
-The Board of Directors of The League encourages all active in the field of equine center management to apply for certification and those entering equine center management to strive for certification.
+* It is not the purpose of the certification program to determine who shall or shall not engage in the management of equine facilities.

 Qualifications and Requirements

-Membership – An applicant must be employed full-time as a general manager or facility manager at an equine center that is an active member in good standing of The League.
-Full-time status is defined as one who is employed in a compensated non-volunteer capacity for more than 1,000 hours per year by an equine center.
+Membership – A candidate must be employed full-time as a general or facility manager at an equine center that is an active member in good standing with the League.
+Full-time status is defined as one who is employed in a compensated, non-volunteer capacity for more than 1,000 hours per year by an equine center.

 Other Staff Personnel

-– An applicant may be employed full-time in another capacity and deemed eligible for certification by the general manager or center manager at the equine facility.
+– A candidate may be employed full-time in another capacity and deemed eligible for certification by the general manager or center manager at the equine facility.

-Education – A record of formal education including high school, college, post-graduate courses, or equivalent educational work from an accredited business or vocational school.
+Education – A candidates should possess a record of formal education including high school, college, post-graduate courses, or equivalent educational work from an accredited business or vocational school.

-References – Each candidate for certification will be requested to provide at least three letters of recommendation addressed to the Certification Committee relative to association with and management of the applicant’s equine center.
-At least one must be from a person involved in equine center management but not with the applicant’s center.
+References – Each candidate must provide at least three (3) letters of recommendation addressed to the Education Committee relative to association with and management of the candidates’s agricultural or equine center.
+At least one (1) letter must be from a person involved in equine center management but not with the candidate’s center.

-• Business management – 15 hours (marketing, public financing, insurance)
+• Business management – (15) hours on topics such as marketing, public financing, insurance, etc.

-• Center operations – 15 hours (daily operations, maintenance, emergency management)
+• Center operations – (15) hours on topics such as daily operations, maintenance, emergency management, etc,

-• Event management – 15 hours (show promotions, alternative events, contracts)
+• Event management – (15) hours on topics such as show promotions, alternative events, contracts, etc.

-• Complete an essay on a topic provided by the Certification Committee
+• Completing an essay on an assigned topic provided by the Education Committee

-• Appear before the Certification Committee for an oral interview
+• Appearing before the Education Committee for an oral interview

 Administration of Certification

-Certification shall be administered by The League through its Board of Directors.
-The League Chair shall appoint a Certification Committee consisting of two members.
+Certification shall be administered by the League through its Board of Directors.
+The League's Chairman shall appoint an Education Committee consisting of no fewer than two (2) members.
 The Committee may develop its own internal operating procedures, subject to the approval of the Board of Directors.
 The Committee shall report, at least annually, any recommendations for changes to the program.
 Such suggested changes shall be presented to the Board of Directors for review.

 Conditions Governing Certification Designation and Use